qnts/jwt_provider/README.md

 I haven't tested the module 12 for odoo 11 yet.

-A simple jwt provider for Odoo 11.

-This module is in development.
-Any contribution is welcome.

 ## Prerequisites

 This module require `pyjwt` and `simplejson` to be installed.
 Run: